Trusted WordPress tutorials, when you need them most.

 A lot of users are not ready to make the switch to the Gutenberg editor for a number of reasons.
 In that case, you do have the option to disable Gutenberg and bring back the Classic Editor.

-The Classic Editor plugin will be available and supported through at least the end of 2022.
-It is impossible to know when the Classic Editor plugin will no longer be supported by the WordPress core, so we urge users to test their websites with Gutenberg and upgrade when they feel comfortable.
+The Classic Editor plugin is officially supported and will be available for the foreseeable future.
+However, we still urge users to test their websites with the block editor and upgrade when they feel comfortable.

 5. Is Gutenberg a WordPress Landing Page Builder?